-With the GPS Chart Plotter is turned on, briefly press [PWR] to show the backlight and contrast popup window.
+With the CP190i and CPF190i turned on, briefly press [PWR] to show the backlight and contrast popup window.
 Move the ShuttlePoint knob to the left or right to adjust the LCD backlight intensity or up or down to change the LCD contrast.
 Press [ENT] to set.

-Figure 3.1.4 - Backlight and contrast adjustment
+Figure 3.1.4 - Backlight and Contrast adjustment